Manage workspace settings

 Built-in roles

-Built-in roles are automatically assigned based on the user’s role setting.
+Built-in roles are automatically assigned to Staff and Superuser members based on their role setting.

 | Role | Auto-assigned when | Description |